VersBinarii/bme280-rs/README.md

 A rust device driver for the Bosch BME280 temperature, humidity, and atmospheric pressure sensor and the Bosch BMP280 temperature and atmospheric pressure sensor.

-WARNING: This library is under active development.
-It is not currently intended for production use.

 ## License

 Licensed under either of: